Email List Building with 73 Thriving Strategies in 2021

 Twitter is witty.
 Twitty.
 Kthanxbi.

-To drive traffic from your Twitter Page to your website and, subsequently, your subscription page, here’s a few ideas to go about it:
+To drive traffic from your Twitter Page to your website and, subsequently, your subscription page, here are a few ideas to go about it:

 Regularly drive traffic to your subscription page by updating your Twitter bio with a bit.ly link to that page.